nebari-dev/nebari-docs/docs/docs/faq.md

 pip install --no-build-isolation --user -e .
 ```

-If they're using a `flit` package, they can install with
+If you're using a `flit` package, you can install it through the following command:

 ```shell
 flit install -s